 © Vladislav Nosik | Dreamstime

-There are many reasons why a diet that includes whole grains benefits your health and might help you live longer.
-For people who can’t imagine cutting carbohydrates and grains out of their diet completely, whole grains in moderation can be delicious, healthy options to mix up meals.
-But these days, you can find the label “whole grain” almost everywhere.
+There are many reasons why a diet that includes whole grains benefits your health.
+Nowadays, you can find the label “whole grain” almost everywhere.
 This overused label can be confusing.
 Is it really a marker of a healthy product?
-How do you know which products actually contain true, healthy whole grains and which are just posing as health foods?
+How do you know which products actually contain true, healthy whole grains and which may just be “posing” as health foods?
 In short, what are whole grains, and how can you identify them?

 Health Benefits of Whole Grains

-What Are Whole Grains, and Which Kinds Are Best?
+What Are Whole Grains, and What Are the Best Whole Grain Options?

 True whole grains contain three parts: the fiber-rich bran, the endosperm, and the reproductive germ.
 All three of these parts—especially the fiber content—are important elements behind the benefits of whole grains.

-Many products labeled “whole grain,” “multi grain,” “wheat,” or “bran” are not actually what you’re looking for.
+Many products labeled “whole grain,” “multi grain,” “wheat,” or “bran” are not necessarily whole grain.
 You cannot rely on such labels, nor can you rely on the color of a piece of bread or a cracker to determine whether or not it’s whole grain; products can be dyed darker to look like they are made from more wholesome ingredients, as opposed to the refined ones they actually contain.

 When you head to the grocery store, read labels carefully and ask about ingredients when you can to check for 100 percent whole-grain products.
 Opt for products that have low sodium and sugar levels, and high fiber.
 Some examples of whole grains include:

 - Brown rice